lbke/ssr-theory/readme.md

 At build time, there is no HTTP request happening.
 Yet, build-time rendering is still heavily based on the concept of request, as explained before: it's just server-side precomputation of a bunch of requests.

-If you build 10 pages for 10 articles, you are precomputing 10 requests, one for each URL.
+If a blog application builds 10 pages for 10 articles, it is actually precomputing 10 possible requests, one for each URL.
 Existing frameworks are often adopting this "URL" vision of build-time rendering.

-Yet, they could also consider other request attributes such as cookies, that would work exactly the same.
+Yet, they could also consider other request attributes such as cookies.
 For instance, you could prerender a dark mode and light mode version of your interface, based on a cookie.

 Therefore, to keep our definition consistent, we can suppose that the render function is still using a request as input, except that it is limited to parameters you can know at build-time.

-### What can be built: the 3 rules of build-eligibility
+### What can be built: the 3 static rules of build-eligibility

 Intuitively, build-eligibility depends a lot on the attributes you consider in the request.
 If you have 2 modes, light and dark, that works.
 10 articles on your blog, that works.